Lucas-Gualberto94/Lucas-Gualberto94/README.md

 ## Hi everyone!

-🌱 I’m currently studying a postgraduate in full-stack development at Descomplica.
+🌱 I am studying a Bachelor's Degree in Information Technology at UNIVESP.
+I have a postgraduate in full-stack development at Descomplica.
 I also have a master's degree in Physics at University of São Paulo (USP).
 A fast learner with good communication skills.

 My personal Website: https://lucas-gualberto94.github.io/